Dood3/walkthrough-s-/contain_me.md

 ![PIC_CALLBACK](https://user-images.githubusercontent.com/93183445/141820541-5533b0a1-1f27-4561-9500-106cb802d846.png)

-Stabilize the shell with python3:\
+Stabilize the shell with python3
 <code>python3 -c 'import pty;pty.spawn("/bin/bash")'</code>

-Then check mike's home directory (remember the .ssh/ folder from before).\
+Then check mike's home directory (remember the .ssh/ folder from before).
 But we get a "Permission denied".
 We're still www-data.
-But there's a binary file we are allowed to execute.\
+But there's a binary file we are allowed to execute.
 Let's do that.
 Nothing happens.
-Except the fancy output telling us "CRYPTSHELL"..\
+Except the fancy output telling us "CRYPTSHELL"..
-Again, trying to keep in mind this being a simple box, I append "mike" for the execution of the binary.\
+Again, trying to keep in mind this being a simple box, I append "mike" for the execution of the binary.
-This time, it took a few seconds to respond, so there's clearly something going on..\
+This time, it took a few seconds to respond, so there's clearly something going on..
 Time for a search after files we are able to execute:

 ![PIC_CRYPT_1](https://user-images.githubusercontent.com/93183445/141819398-ead3d135-c25a-4df7-a6a2-c852c9080f5d.png)